We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 1. IF Diamonds Have No Inclusions at 10x Magnification

 Inclusions refer to flaws on the inside of a diamond.
+They develop as part of the formation process because of the intense pressure and heat.

 With an IF diamond, it’s free from internal inclusions when viewed with magnification.